 Course contents and materials can only be accessed by participants.
 The course modules cannot be disaggregated.

-|Representatives of multinationals, multilaterals, private banks and large public FIs*||1050 USD|
+|Representatives of medium-sized and large financial institutions (non-UNEPFI-Members)*||1150 USD|

 *5% group discounts (3 or more people from the same Financial Institution in the same course edition).

-At the beginning of 2015, a new Cancellation Policy has been introduced.
+Since 2015, a new Cancellation Policy has been introduced.
 Participants who cancel their participation in a course once it has started and wish to be placed in a future edition will receive as a courtesy a 10% discount on the tuition for that future course.
 The course is highly customized, and these late cancellations create costs for the organizers and deny the position in the course to others who were turned away.

 All applications should be submitted via our online form at least one week prior to the course you wish to participate in.
 Please consult our FAQs concerning applications.

 Initially developed in Spanish in 2006 by the UNEP FI Latin American Regional Task Force, with the support of Bank of America, the English-language edition of the course was produced in 2007 thanks to the support of FMO.
-The French edition of the Course was produced in 2010 thanks to the support of DEG – Deutsche Investitions-und Entwicklungsgesellschaft mbH (“DEG”), Promotion et Participation pour la Coopération économique (Proparco) and the Agence Française de Développement (AFD).
+The French edition of the course was produced in 2010 thanks to the support of DEG – Deutsche Investitions-und Entwicklungsgesellschaft mbH (“DEG”), Promotion et Participation pour la Coopération économique (Proparco) and the Agence Française de Développement (AFD).

-For further information please contact:
+For more information please contact us.